hakanmerdan/EEESeaBoat2025/doc/README.md

 If the duck is left operating for five minutes it will automatically power off to preserve the battery.

 The duck cannot simulate the magnetic property in an readily-configurable manner so you are provided with a small magnet to test this functionality.
-In the demo, magnets will be placed inside the duck.
+In the demo, magnets will be placed inside the duck's head.
-The polarity of the magnet in your kit depends on the colour of the disc:
+With the orange disc flat on a surface, the magnetic field is orientated down with the orange disc:

 ![Magnetic field direction on an orange disk.
 With the disc flat on a surface, the magnetic field is orientated down with an orange disc](orange-disc.png)